pushme-pullyou/tootoo-2021/README.md

 ## To Do / Wish List

 *   View files in 3D
-*   View files in galleries
+*   View files in galleries vvv
 *   Edit files

 ## Issues